aakashs07/aakashs07.github.io/index.md

 I am a 5th year Phd Candidate in Information Management at the Leeds School of Business, University of Colorado Boulder.

-I am interested in understanding and applying distributed semantics embedded in word vector space models to build information analytic tools that provide solutions to Categorization-related problems.
+I am interested in understanding and applying distributed semantics embedded in word vector space models to build information analytic tools that identifies association between concepts in natural language.

 ### Projects